 Advisory Board Member

-Though Roxci has studied business, marketing, volunteer management, and project management she is very passionate about food security and community building.
-Roxci heard about the Fruit Tree Project in 2012 and immediately reached out to the team to find out how to volunteer and take part.
-The association between food insecurity and nutrition and health outcomes fascinates Roxci and she is constantly researching the topic to learn more and sharing this knowledge with others.
+The associations between food insecurity, societal food waste, and nutrition and health outcomes fascinates Roxci and she is constantly researching the topics to learn more and share this knowledge with others.
 She believes the history of the world stands on the importance of community and is very passionate about the work done at the Vancouver Fruit Tree Project.

 Advisory Board Member